IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/Visualization benchmark/README.md

 (data_length, 2, 64, 64).
 Where data_length is the number of test data points.
 Each data points consists of two channels, index 0 represents NDVI and index 1 represents LST.
 Each channel has the size of 64 x 64 pixels.

-The example dataset can be found here: https://drive.google.com/file/d/1np-1OogR8q9coWb-wMdlsFk-Rk6h4ouD/view?usp=sharing.
+The example dataset can be found [here](https://drive.google.com/file/d/1np-1OogR8q9coWb-wMdlsFk-Rk6h4ouD/view?usp=sharing).

 You need to put your dataset into **dataset** folder.